whblondeau/json-declarative-tools/jn-path/README.md

   - Is it possible to implement without `[**]['Hell']`?

 So no, your favoritest XPath thing ever isn't gonna get implemented.
-If JSNPath is a 70% or even 60% solution, and usable, it'll be a thumping success.
+If JNPath is a 70% or even 60% solution, and usable, it'll be a thumping success.

 Hopefully, it's at least big and dumb and obvious.

 ----

-### JSNPath Examples
+### JNPath Examples

 `['stores']['*parrot'][*]`                  get all child nodes of any child of the
                                             "stores" top-level node, whose name ends